webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 kernel community.
 For the sake of brevity, I'll list our `kw` philosophy:

-- We got inspiration on the way that `git` project organize their features, for example, e try to imitate how `git` handle its commands;
+- We got inspiration on the way that `git` project organize their features, for example, we try to imitate how `git` handle its commands;
 - We embrace unit tests;
 - We embody document as a part of `kw` philosophy;
 - We try to keep the required dependencies to the minimum.
 We favor to adopt tools that can be easily found in most of the people environment;
-- We try our best to have a stable version of `kw`, however, we also keep a bleeding-edge version in the unstable {% include cite.html id="kwbranches" %};
+- We try our best to have a stable version of `kw`, however, we also keep a bleeding-edge version in the unstable branch {% include cite.html id="kwbranches" %};

 # How to install

 It is very simple to install `kw` from the repository, you just need to follow these steps:

-0. You will need to install the following dependencies (not all of them are mandatory):
+0. If you use Debian or Arch system based, the setup script will handle the package dependencies.
+Anyway, the following software needs to be installed (not all of them are mandatory):

 ```bash
 libguestfs qemu bash git python-docutils paplay notify-send